masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 <a name="postprocess"></a>
 ### 2. Post process model outputs in Hec-Ras Ras Mapper

 The results of running the Hec-Ras model are then processed using Hec-Ras mapper.
+Currently, this processing only involves filtering out cells with flood depths of less than 0.1m (setting the value of these cells to NoData), and rounding the remaining depth values to 2 decimal places.

-This invovles the following stages:
+This involves the following stages:
 * Tools -> Create calculated layer -> + Layer -> Map Type: 'Depth', Animation Behaviour: 'Fixed Profile', Profile: 'Max' -> Change variable name to depth
 * Open scripts (to select an existing script, alternatively  write one from scratch)
 * Layer created under 'Map layers' heading